mlava/better-tasks/README.md

 Bring true task management to Roam Research!

 This extension automatically recognizes and manages TODO items that match defined repeat pattern and/or date attributes, optionally generating the next instance when a repeating Better Task is completed.

-**Note 1:**
+**Note:**
 This extension is in active development and should be considered a beta release.
 Please let me know of any bugs or unexpected behaviours in Slack  - https://app.slack.com/client/TNEAEL9QW/

-**Note 2:**
-The settings pane for the extension allows you to use whatever name for the repeat and start/defer/due date atttributes you choose.
-The extension defaults to using 'BT_attrRepeat', 'BT_attrStart', 'BT_attrDefer' and 'BT_attrDue' for the recurrence pattern and start/defer/due dates respectively.
-If you happen to already use these attributes for other purposes, the extension will recognise and attempt to use them if you don't set alternatives in the settings.
-Using 'frequency' and 'when' for example, would prevent the extension from acting on anything for which you already use 'BT_attrRepeat' and 'BT_attrDue'.

 ---